zmanio/atmos/README.md

 The atmos library has built-in support for [Akka](http://akka.io/), specifically for retrying asynchronously when using the ask pattern.
 To use this library with actors there are only a couple extra steps involved beyond what is described in [Retrying Asynchronously](#retrying-asynchronously) above.

-First, you will want to make sure you have an implicit instance of `rummage.AkkaTimer` from the [rummage](http://zman.io/rummage) project in scope, this will make sure that your actor system is the one responsible for scheduling asynchronous backoff timers.
+First, you will want to make sure you have an implicit instance of `rummage.Clock` from the [rummage](http://zman.io/rummage) project in scope, this will make sure that your actor system is the one responsible for scheduling asynchronous backoff timers.
+This can be accomplished by importing `rummage.AkkaClocks._` inside an actor or by creating an implicit `rummage.AkkaClock` yourself.
 Second, you'll want to make sure and use Akka logging support to keep your entire retry operation non-blocking.

 ```scala
 import scala.concurrent.duration._